How to load JSON data in PostgreSQL with the COPY command

 First of all, let’s check PostgreSQL COPY command.
 It’s a command that allows you to copy into a PostgreSQL table data from a file, there are two versions:

-if the file is sitting in the client machine connected to the server viapsql
+COPYif the file is sitting in the PG server already\COPYif the file is sitting in the client machine connected to the server viapsql

-command has the following minimal set of parameters:
+In both cases, the standard COPY command has the following minimal set of parameters:

 \copy <TARGET TABLE>(<OPTIONAL LIST OF COLUMNS>) FROM <SOURCE FILE> <FORMAT>